Águas de São Pedro: Health care

 In 2009 the municipality had four health care facilities, two private and two public (the Municipal First Aid Clinic and the Basic Health Unit Eurides de Lima "Dinho Barbosa").
 The city also has outpatient care with medical care in basic specialties, dental care with a dentist, and access to services in the Sistema Único de Saúde (Unified Health System, known by the acronym SUS).
 In December 2009 Águas de São Pedro had sixteen doctors, four general practitioners, four nursing assistants, three nurses, two nursing technicians, two physiotherapists and eight people distributed in other categories, for a total of 39 health care professionals.

 Public safety

 The absence of murders for more than a decade is celebrated in Águas de São Pedro.
 Since its foundation, the municipality had recorded only one murder case, a double homicide on 17 August 1994, when Fátima Rinaldi Dante, 40 years old, and her granddaughter, Maria Virgínia Dante, 1 year old, were shot dead.
 The case was never solved.

 The city has a third-class police station, and is patrolled by the 2nd group of the 3rd company of the 10th battalion of the Military Police of São Paulo State and the Municipal Civil Guard.
 Also, the city does not have a Fire Department station, being then attended by the one located in the neighboring city of São Pedro.

+The following charts illustrate crimes reported to police in Águas de São Pedro between 1999–2019 with statistics taken from crimes reported to Police by year and by month.